-The failure to synthesis the Avarna democratic tradition was compounded by a mechanical, economist, grasp and application of Marxism.
-The leaders of the undivided CPI placed caste in the superstructure, ignoring its all too visible role in the relations of production.
-Though they formally adopted the agrarian revolution as the axis of the national democratic revolution, a mechanical, economist manner, ignoring the issue of identifying the real tillers, a position exclusively reserved for the tenants.
+...the old, undivided CPI and later the CPM (or CPI) never addressed this particular feature of caste-feudalism, it never found a place in their theoretical work or agrarian programs.
+The slogan of 'Land to the Tiller' was grasped and applied in a mechanical, economist manner, ignoring the issue of identifying the real tillers, a position exclusively reserved for the tenants.
 Thereby Dalit landless peasants' right to the land they tilled was denied.
 They were excluded from the peasant movement by channeling them into agricultural labourer's organisations.
 These were focused on wages and working conditions and homestead or surplus land.
 Even where they gained land through homestead rights or distribution of surplus land under CPI or CPM led governments, this blocked them from any further right to land.
-In effect this was a modified continuation of the Brahmanic exclusion of Dalits from the right to land and an inevitable consequence of the programmatic positions of these parties.
-128
+In effect this was a modified continuation of the Brahmanic exclusion of Dalits from the right to land and an inevitable consequence of the programmatic positions of these parties.128